Lapithos: Roman, Byzantine and Lusignan periods

 Lapethos was heavily damaged during the Arab incursions.
 The population often had to flee and take refuge in the interior.

-Upon the Byzantine recovery of Cyprus from the Arabs in 965, Lapithos's refugees returned to their town to rebuild it in a new location, but chose to stay away from the sea, relocating it to the foot of mountain Pentadactylos.
+Upon the Byzantine recovery of Cyprus from the Arabs in 965, Lapithos's refugees returned to their town to rebuild it in a new location, but chose to stay away from the sea, relocating it to the foot of the mountain Pentadactylos.

 During the Lusignan period, Lapithos boasted a greater population than Limassol, Famagusta or Paphos.
-3000 troops were stationed at Lapithos under the command of Zanetto Dandolo in the years preceding the Ottoman conquest of Cyprus in 1571.
+3,000 troops were stationed at Lapithos under the command of Zanetto Dandolo in the years preceding the Ottoman conquest of Cyprus in 1571.
 Dandolo was killed during the defence of Nicosia.

 Ottoman period

 In 1780 a section of Lapithos was split off to form a new village, Karavas.

 British rule

 Lapithos became a municipality soon after the transfer of power to the British rule, with Andreas Koumides becoming the first mayor.

+Archaeological excavations

+Close to Lapithos there is a large grave burial from the Bronze Age (c.
+2000 BC) with hundreds of graves.
+John Myres did an excavation here in 1913 and Menelaos Markides in 1917.
+Gravediggers have looted the site multiple times.

+The Swedish Cyprus Expedition

+The Swedish Cyprus Expedition excavated around 25 sites in Cyprus from 1927 to 1931.
+Some of these sites were at Lapithos and the excavations here resulted in a multitude of ceramics and weapons made of copper and bronze.
+They also found delicate proboscis jugs with elongated necks (beak spouted) and shiny red paint, which are similar to contemporary ceramics from Anatolia.

+The oldest settlement, dating from the Neolithic or Chalcolithic period, is located to the west of the village of Lapithos and is called Alonia ton Plakon.
+The cite was damaged by humans and natural causes during the course of history, therefore, the area of the settlement is difficult to define.
+The eastern settlement’s preservation deteriorated because of winter floods and Roman, Byzantine, and modern cultivation.
+Therefore, only a few remains of houses were found, such as some stone foundation walls, hearths and three bothroi cut into the rock.
+The site probably had four periods of habitations.
+After the site was abandoned, it was disturbed in the Geometric period when the place was used as a necropolis, therefore the archaeologists found tombs cut into the rock.
+During this period, they used stones from the foundations of the Neolithic houses as doors to tombs.
+The western settlement contained the remains of four huts.
+Three hearths were also found.
+The finds were mainly of three classes: objects of flint, stone and pottery.
+The brown coloured flint is very common.
+The stone objects are mostly axe heads, hammers and chisels.
+Most of the pottery belonged to these classes: red polished ware, plain white ware and painted ware.
+The settlements are dated to 3000 BC, although the eastern settlement should be dated a bit earlier than the western.